 Emission measurements in flue gases require defined flow conditions in the measurement plane, i.e. an ordered and stable flow profile without vortexing and backflow so that the velocity and the mass concentration of the measured pollutant being released in the waste gases can be determined.
 Emission measurements require appropriate sampling ports and working platforms.
-The installation of measurement ports and working platforms should be considered in the planning phase of a measurement section, refer Figures 1.1 & 1.2.
+The installation of measurement ports and working platforms should be considered in the planning phase of a measurement section, refer Figures 1.1& 1.2.
 Specifications of regulations along with official requirements if any, should be considered in selection and specification of measurement site and sections.

-- 1. Measurement point
+- 7. Measurement plane for CEMS

-- 2. Measurement pot
+- 2. Measurement port

 - 3. Measurement section

-- 4 Outlet (2D)
+- 4. Upstream (2D)

-- 5. Inlet section (8D)
+- 5. Downstream (8D)

 - 6. Working platform

-- 7. Manual sampling train
+- 1. Manual sampling train